Skip to content

 What DCS contributes

 The sources above document individual implementations.
-DCS contributes a unified set of 10 principles mapped to four documented failure modes, target SLAs for production continuity, an 8-step build sequence, anti-patterns, and explicit composition with the rest of the Spine — so "bad continuity / lost-or-stale durable state" becomes a nameable, attributable architectural concern rather than a class of incidents teams rediscover one painful session at a time.
+DCS contributes a unified set of 10 principles mapped to four documented failure modes, target SLAs for production continuity, an 8-step build sequence, anti-patterns, and explicit composition with the rest of the Spine, so "bad continuity / lost-or-stale durable state" becomes a nameable, attributable architectural concern rather than a class of incidents teams rediscover one painful session at a time.
+In the catalog's ten-way failure-attribution model, that surface is "bad continuity," attributed to DCS.

 What good looks like (target SLAs)